 Design representations are frequently used in engineering design ideation, communication, and collaboration \citep{xu_mind_2025, henderson_flexible_1991}.
 Studies have shown that design representations, especially visual design representations, can serve as boundary objects for effective information exchange within design teams, facilitating collaboration and mitigating misunderstanding \citep{xu_mind_2025, bucciarelli_between_2002, subrahmanian_boundary_2003, kalay_enhancing_2001}.

-Among the common design modalities, numerical performance data is an intuitive and straightforward approach to conveying design information in an accurate and concise manner, especially when paired with appropriate data visualization \cite{abi_akle_graphical_2015, araci_trade-off_2017, cibulski_paved_2020}.
+Among common design modalities, numerical performance data is an intuitive and straightforward approach to conveying design information accurately and concisely, especially when paired with appropriate data visualization \cite{abi_akle_graphical_2015, araci_trade-off_2017, cibulski_paved_2020}.
 However, constrained by its textual nature and narrow representation of design features, design information delivered by numerical performance data could be limited in scope (e.g., incomplete or fragmented information on design development and justification \cite{cheng_role_2019, mirabito_feature_2024}).

-In comparison, design visualization (geometric representations of physical products) is another common design modality that is visual-based and more intuitive, and has a more inclusive representation of physical design features \citep{larkin_why_1987, henderson_flexible_1991, ivanov_visualization_2024}.
-Visual design representations contain rich information about the design, especially for the structure of the design, allowing for accurate and comprehensive interpretation \citep{xu_mind_2025, tsai_how_2017}.
+In comparison, design visualization (geometric representations of physical products) is another common design modality that is visual-based, more intuitive, and offers a more inclusive representation of physical design features \citep{larkin_why_1987, henderson_flexible_1991, ivanov_visualization_2024}.
+Visual design representations contain rich information about the design, especially its structure, allowing for accurate and comprehensive interpretation \citep{xu_mind_2025, tsai_how_2017, larkin_why_1987}.
 As a result, design visualizations are widely used in different stages of the engineering design process \citep{henderson_flexible_1991, haggman_connections_2015, tsai_how_2017, atit_shah_learners_2021, veisz_computer-aided_2012}.
 It is common practice in the engineering design industry to use visualization of the designs, such as visual renderings or sketches, to aid communications and collaborations \citep{henderson_flexible_1991, haggman_connections_2015, tsai_how_2017, atit_shah_learners_2021}.
 Research has shown the positive effects of using visualization for engineering design practices, including facilitating ideation, communication, and collaboration, and improving shared understanding \citep{suwa_what_1996, mckoy_influence_2001, tversky_what_2002, tversky_sketches_2003, heiser_sketches_2004, macomber_role_2011, worinkeng_can_2013, xu_mind_2025}.